-PRIOR TO ISSUANCE OF THE COASTAL DEVELOPMENT PERMIT, the applicants shall submit revised project plans to the Executive Director for review and approval.
-Prior to submittal of the revised project plans to the Executive Director, the applicants shall obtain the approval of the revised plans from the City of Long Beach Department of Parks and Recreation.
+PRIOR TO ISSUANCE OF THE COASTAL DEVELOPMENT PERMIT, the applicant shall submit revised project plans to the Executive Director for review and approval.
+Prior to submittal of the revised project plans to the Executive Director, the applicant shall obtain the approval of the revised plans from the City of Long Beach Department of Parks and Recreation.
 The revised plans shall conform to, and clearly demonstrate compliance with, the following requirements:

-- A. Notate the project plans to state that the existing fill, wooden retaining wall and other development (e.g., hardscape, planters, wall, patio furniture, etc.) that currently exist on the public right-of-way (where it abuts the applicants' private property) are unpermitted. - B. Notate the project plans to state that the low wall and patio furniture are to be removed from the public right-of-way in order to provide and maintain a clear unobstructed public access corridor through the City right-of-way where it abuts the applicants' private property. - C. Notate the project plans to state that this Commission action does not permit any modifications or improvements to be made to the fill and wooden retaining wall that exists seaward of the applicants' property line.
-Any repair or replacement of the retaining wall shall be subject to a new coastal development permit or an amendment to this coastal development permit.
+- A. Notate the project plans to state that the existing wall and other development (e.g., hardscape, plants, planters, patio furniture, etc.) that currently exist on the public right-of-way (where it abuts the applicant's private property) are unpermitted. - B. Notate the project plans to state that the wall and other unpermitted development (e.g., hardscape, decking, plants, planters, patio furniture, etc.) are to be removed from the public right-of-way in order to provide and maintain a clear unobstructed public access corridor through the City right-of-way where it abuts the applicant's private property.
+No new decking is permitted in the right-of-way. - C. The dimensions of the new pier shall conform with the project plans submitted with the coastal development permit application: a 24-foot long (measured from the fifteen-foot wide City right-of-way), four-foot wide pier with a 10'x 14' deck, as shown on Exhibit #5 of the 4/21/2011 staff report.